mattbriggs/tech-doc-generator/docs/ca-document-object-model/document-object-model.md

 The architecture is formally described in Resource Description framework ([RDF](https://www.w3.org/RDF))/ Web Ontology Language ([OWL](https://www.w3.org/TR/owl2-syntax/)) using a domain-specific ontology approach following the best practices in the Basic Ontology Framework.

 This formal description represents the concepts in the domain that includes the Content Architecture Object Model.
-The Content Architecture Object model is made of the objects (that can be thought of as tokens in _A Pattern Language_) and their relationships (that can be bought of the syntax of the pattern language.)
+The Content Architecture Object model is made of the objects (that can be thought of as tokens in _A Pattern Language_) and their relationships (that can be considered the syntax of the pattern language.)

 The Object Model also serves an API for systems that must integrate with the content architecture.
 To support these systems, the subset of objects in the ontology are described using JSON Schema and these schemas are offered through the Object Store in the Learn.Microsoft.com platform.